The Letter People, DIG by Abrams

 The Handwriting Without Tears® curriculum draws from years of innovation and research to provide developmentally appropriate, multisensory tools and strategies for the classroom.
 The program follows research that demonstrates children learn more effectively by actively doing, with materials that address all styles of learning.
 This curriculum is designed to make handwriting easy to learn in just 15 minutes a day.
 The result truly is handwriting without tears!

-Math Connects by McGraw-Hill
+My Math by McGraw-Hill

 This curriculum provides opportunities for students to build their understandingof mathematical concepts and ample practice to master important skills through a problem-solving environment, insuring that students become life-long problems solvers.